krevis/MIDIApps/Documentation/MIDIMonitor/Source/README.txt

 * Applications/MIDIMonitor

 	The source to the MIDI Monitor application.
-The project file is MIDIMonitor.pbxproj; open this using XCode.
+The project file is MIDIMonitor.xcodeproj; open this using XCode.

 	MIDI Monitor is a Cocoa application, written in Objective-C.